 Lane Chandler was another actor who, like Blue and Farnum, started out as a leading man, helming a few dozen westerns in the late twenties and early forties.
 But around 1934 he started seeing his name appear lower and lower in the credits, until he started getting credits like ”shark man” or ”policeman” in serials and B-films.
 Lane Chandler was something of a sci-fi veteran, having already appeared in the 1933 disaster film Deluge and The Phantom Empire.
-He appeared (as a shark man) in Flash Gordon and both Flash Gordon sequels and Green Hornet serials, as well as in Buck Rogers and The Phantom Creeps (1939), The Purple Monster Strikes (1945), and was picked up in sci-fi films in the fifties, like The Creature with the Atom Brain (1955), Space Master X-7 (1958).
+He appeared (as a shark man) in Flash Gordon and both Flash Gordon sequels and Green Hornet serials, as well as in Buck Rogers and The Phantom Creeps (1939), The Purple Monster Strikes (1945), and was picked up in sci-fi films in the fifties, like The Creature with the Atom Brain (1955, review), Space Master X-7 (1958).

 This was the sci-fi debut of later Universal superstar Lon Chaney Jr, son of the even bigger superstar Lon Chaney, the Man of a Thousand Faces.
 Although Chaney initially tried to escape his father’s shadow by staying away from horror films, his big breakthrough came in 1941, when he played Lawrence Talbot/The Wolf Man in The Wolf Man, a role he would later reprise.
 He was also the actor who picked up many of the iconic monster roles after their initial portrayers had bailed out because of bad scripts and unwillingness to be typecast.
 He played, on different occasions, The Mummy, Frankenstein’s monster and Dracula.
 He wasn’t much of a sci-fi staple, though, his only other entries being Man Made Monster (1941, review), the remake Indestructible Man (1956) and The Alligator People (1959).
 Beside his Wolf Man portrait, his best remembered (and probably best) role was as Lenny in the 1939 adaptation of John Steinbeck’s Of Mice and Men.